stephenmcd/curiodb/README.md

   ([Data.scala][data-source]).
 * The KV Node then sends a response back to the originating Client Node, which returns it to the outside client.

+Not diagrammed, but in addition to the above:

 * Some commands require coordination with multiple KV Nodes, in which case a temporary Aggregate actor ([Aggregation.scala][aggregation-source]) is created by the Client